SCIENTIFIC ENGLISH II

 are an excellent way of improving listening skills.

-The interactive educational material will be given by the teacher during
+The interactive educational material will be given by the teacher during the lessons.

 The interactive lessons will be in English with the support of a